Energy-based survival modelling using harmoniums: Experimental aspects

 \subsection{Metrics}

 The concordance index~\cite{HARR96} orders the data according to the event time, and measures the amount of data pairs in which the model's risk prediction is ordered concordantly.
 The concordance index is thus independent of the exact risk scores but only measures their relative ranking.
-We therefore chose a fixed time point $t$, and defined the risk score as the predicted survival at that time point i.e.,
+We therefore chose a fixed time point $t$ at half the time horizon $t=\tau/2$, and defined the risk score as the predicted survival at that time point i.e.,

 where $\bm{o}_{-i}$ denotes observation $\bm{o}$ with element $i$ removed.
 In addition, we used $r_i$ to compute the Brier loss~\cite{GRAF99} to measure the calibration at time point $t$.
 Notice that Eq.~(\ref{eq:risk}) factors in the survival information from all other survival variables, when there is more than one time-to-event variable.
 The risk score $r_i$ when marginalised over survival variable $j$ is obtained by censoring at time zero [i.e., $o_j = (\xi_j=0, e_j=0)$] so that $r_i=S(x_i=t|\bm{o}_{- \{i,j\}})$.
 Observe, moreover, that the right hand side of Eq.~(\ref{eq:risk}) can be evaluated in terms of its unnormalised probabilities since the partition function cancels out.